dani8439/shelfie_frontend/README.md

 # Shelfie

 A single page web application allowing a user to create a detailed summary of books they have read, and highlight favorite quotes.
-A user may edit any book they add to the database, and save as many quotes as they wish.
+A user may edit any book they add to the database, as well as quotes, and save as many quotes as they wish.

 The app is built using a Rails API backend, and JavaScript, HTML, CSS, and Bootstrap for the frontend.
 The Rails API was created with a Postgres database.